47-Eagle/docs/docs/dev/quick-start.md

 ---

-**🎉 Congratulations!
+**Congratulations!
 Your Eagle Omnichain Vault is now live and ready for use!**